Black Friday deals in Canada 2020: the best deals so far at Best Buy, Amazon, London Drugs and many more 🇨🇦

 🌟Sony WH-1000XM4 down to just $331 – over $150 off

-Black Friday is supposedly the 'next' big shopping day to yield another load of deals.
-BUt try telling Amazon that; it's already got epic savings on everything from its own devices, to headphones, routers, Fitbits, games, and more.
+Black Friday came early to Amazon and has some epic savings on everything from its own devices, to headphones, routers, Fitbits, games, and more.

-Amazon likes to kick things a little bit in advance for Black Friday by laying out some deals before the big day arrives.
-This is an unusual year for obvious reasons, and with Black Friday so much closer to the holidays, you can expect the two to blend together to some degree.
-The ball is already rolling with some great deals on Blink security cameras, but there will be much more where that came from in tech, gaming, electronics, and other holiday gift ideas this year.
+• Shop all Amazon.ca Black Friday deals NOW!
+What are you waiting for, Christmas?

 - 🌎 Amazon Devices: save up to 54%